-These internships offered by the iSchool’s Information Services Unit , which includes the Inforum, provide an opportunity for students entering the last year of their Master’s degree to experience the operations of a fast-paced, innovative, and resource-rich information centre, first-hand.
+These internships offered by the Inforum, the library at the Faculty of Information, provide an opportunity for students entering the last year of their Master’s program to experience the operations of a fast-paced, innovative, and resource-rich information centre, first-hand.

-Through full-time engagement with the iSchool’s information professional staff on a variety of interesting and progressive projects, interns gain experience and insight into the numerous career avenues available to those with a Master’s degree from the iSchool.
+Through full-time engagement with the Faculty’s information professional staff on a variety of interesting and progressive projects, interns gain experience and insight into the numerous career avenues available to those with a Master’s degree from the Faculty of Information.

 Nelson Mandela Foundation (NMF) Internship

 In cooperation with the Nelson Mandela Foundation (NMF) the Faculty of Information offers one student per year the opportunity to complete a placement in South Africa at the NMF Centre of Memory.
 The intern will participate in the design and development of physical and virtual Mandela archives.